These Guinness Doughnuts with Irish Whiskey Frosting are incredibly moist and perfectly potent, making for a superb St. Patrick's Day celebration.

 - Fill each cavity in the doughnut pan about ¾ of the way with batter.
 I like to put batter in a plastic bag, cut off the corner, and squeeze the batter into the doughnut pan (you could also use a pastry bag).

 - Bake doughnuts for 8-10 minutes until they're cooked through and light and springy to the touch.
-Let cool in the pan for a few minutes before removing to cooling racks to cool completely.
+Let cool in the pan for a few minutes before removing to a cooling rack to cool completely.
 Repeat with second batch of doughnuts (if your doughnut pan only holds six).

 - Once doughnuts are completely cooled, frost with Irish whiskey frosting and add sprinkles, if desired.